 Few authors have the chance to be as influential as a professional speech writer.
 By combining research, memorable anecdotes and the proper turn of phrase, you can impact the opinions of millions of people.
 Of course, not everyone who writes speeches ends up working for a high-level politician; you can also pursue this career in the business sector.
 With the right college degree and set of experience, you can find a full-time job that combines your love of writing and research.
+But how to become a speech writer?

-Can I Write Speeches if I Don’t Like Politics?
+Can I Write Speeches If I Don’t Like Politics?

 When you think about a career as a speech writer, you might think of glamorous, high-energy roles shaping the future of the country.
 However, the reality of political speech writing is not as exciting as you may think.
 If you aren’t passionately committed to politics, you may not enjoy writing speeches in a political environment.
 You should still consider a career in speech writing.
 Many non-political organizations need your services.
 Think about conventions, professional development meetings and award ceremonies.
 They all require professionally written speeches for their keynote speakers.
 You can find a job working directly for an organization or a leading public figure and focus on the subjects you find most important.